GiovanniLag/hackathon_lab/README.md

 Figure 2: focus on the electromagnet, right above the surface of the liquid

 The Arduino processor, to which the electromagnet was attached, was also linked to a separate computer.
-There a python script, the file ardcontroller.py, was being run, while on the processor the script hackathonlab.ino was loaded, so that the release mechanism could be controlled remotely.
+There a python script, the file ardcontroller.py, was being run, while on the processor the script hackathonlab.ino was loaded so that the release mechanism could be controlled remotely.

 ## Part 1.1: Problems with the electromagnet configuration